Supertraining/Supertraining/README.md

 - 👋 Hi, I’m @Supertraining
 - 👀 I’m interested in.... challenges
-- 🌱 I’m currently learning web development
+- 🌱 I’m currently learning Web Development, JavaScript and REACT
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me marangamatias@gmail.com

 <!---
 Supertraining/Supertraining is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.